joaovsa/eduzz-challenge/README.md

 The only test I made is not even correct.
 I couldn't correctly mock the Mongoose calls inside the controllers.
 I tried various times, with testdouble and even Sinon/stub... did not work.
 At firts I thought it was something related to Mongoose's returning Promisses, but it was not.
 Docker was not challengin at all.
 Since I'm not using swarm, Vagrant or Kubernets, dockerizing the app was easy.

-I could not use any of the suggested SMTP servers, they all tried to bill me, or had a great lack of documentation (in particular the MailChimp one).

 ## Running the application: